2013-up Chevrolet Spark

 The rear speakers aren't hard to replace, but you'll need universal backstraps to install new ones (Crutchfield Research Photo)

-Rear shock tower speakers
+Removing the rear shock tower speakers

 The rear speakers are located on the Spark's rear shock towers, so they're a bit odd to deal with.
 Not hard, just odd.
 The speakers are bottom-mounted to the factory grille and are a non-standard size.
 They're actually slightly smaller than a 4x6 speaker, plus they have an unusual bolt pattern, so you'll need a bracket to install an aftermarket speaker.